 Conscious breathing is a wonderful way to bring awareness to the present moment and to acknowledge how you are feeling.
 When you are focusing on just the one breath that is coming in and out of your nose, the stressors of what you didn’t do, should have done and have yet to do, melt away.
 You are not fixated on future concerns or past disappointments but on the present moment, which is an important focal point when trying to reduce chronic stress.
 The best part of practicing conscious breathing is that it only takes a couple of deep breaths and minutes to feel calmer, rejuvenated and happier.

 How to Practice Conscious Breathing

 So, how exactly do you practice conscious breathing?
 The first thing to know before you get started is you cannot fail at breathing consciously.
-Just like the practice of meditation, it can take a little while to get the hang of letting your thoughts quiet.
+It can take a little while to get the hang of letting your thoughts quiet.
 It is very natural for your mind wander, so try not to get frustrated at clearing your thoughts.
 Just notice them when they pop into your head and return to your breath, in and out.